Hunter Dozier Player Props: Royals vs. Twins

-On Thursday, Hunter Dozier (.250 batting average in his past 10 games, with a double, a home run, a walk and four RBI) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Tyler Mahle.
-First pitch is at 7:40 PM ET.
+On Sunday, Hunter Dozier (.310 on-base percentage in past 10 games, 84 points above season-long percentage) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Hunter Dozier Game Info & Props vs. the Twins